3000GT

 First note that this is a lot of reading and I will try to break it up with some graphics if I can.
 But this area is for those that are serious about doing a performance build on their VR4 (or TT) and want to know in advance how to best plan it out and not waste money or ruin their engine and/or car.
 So with that in mind - this will be mostly all text.

-Much of this information, advice, or whatever you want to call it, comes from years of answering email or NW3S forum questions.
+Much of this information, advice, or whatever you want to call it, comes from years of answering email or car questions.
 So it is comprehensive in nature and covers things as if the reader is brand new to performance building of the 3000GT or in general.
+If you are more experienced then some of these things may not be the exact right thing for you or maybe over simplified.

 This is addressing the twin turbo VR4.
 There are two other models of the 3000GT which are both N/A (Naturally Aspirated).
 In other words - non turbo and FWD (Front Wheel Drive).
 I do not address those models here but some of the performance sections can easily apply.